QuantumPackage/qp2/INSTALL.rst

       opam init --comp=4.07.1
       eval `${QP_ROOT}/bin/opam env`

-  If the installation fails because of bwrap, the you can initialize opam using:
+  If the installation fails because of bwrap, you can initialize opam using:

   .. code:: bash